-“Righteous and perfect spiritual character is God’s character, that character must come from God.”
+Again, righteous and perfect spiritual character is God’s character, and it must come from God.
 That character includes God’s will.

 Notice how Mr. Armstrong concluded that statement: “but on the decision and will of the separate entity.”
 That means that we must decide and will humanly to follow God.
 That is how we are involved in the character building.
 However, even that decision and human will are inspired by God’s Holy Spirit.

 It is all about cooperating with God as He re-creates Himself in us.
 That can only be done by the Holy Spirit, which includes God’s will.

 You would have to say that those Laodicean ministers, considering what they have done and continue to do, did not have enough ofGod’s will in their character.
 The fruits show that they have a lot of self-trust and self-will.